-Voice control is the best way of unlocking everything that your shiny timepiece has to offer.
-Everything from appointments and holidays to emails and fitness can be accessed from your wrist.
-And the latest Marshmallow update threw a few more ingredients into the pot as well.
+Voice control is the best way of unlocking the potential of your shiny timepiece: everything from appointments and holidays to emails and fitness can be accessed from your wrist without having to tap away on a tiny screen.

 Essential reading: Android Wear super guide